19 min to read

 Find your subculture

-On TikTok, there is a niche for everyone, from those of us who like digital marketing to those who love to collect action figures.
+On TikTok, there is a niche for everyone, from those who like digital marketing to those who love collecting action figures.
 The idea is to identify which branch your brand specializes in and start sharing about it.

-Unlike the networks explained above, where users tend to interact more with the accounts they follow, people on TikTok spend more time on the for you page, where they have endless content about the things they usually enjoy.
-Your idea is to be able to infiltrate those for your pages so that you become one of those followed.
+Unlike the networks explained above, where users tend to interact more with the accounts they follow, people on TikTok spend more time on the for you page, where they have endless content about what they usually enjoy.

 Although selling is our ultimate goal, there are different ways to achieve this goal, and in a social network of funny videos and dances, a typical advertisement will not work.

-TikTok users are interested in learning or having new information in the shortest possible time, without the need to read a book or watch a long YouTube video.
+TikTok users are interested in learning or having new information in the shortest possible time, without reading a book or watching a long YouTube video.
 Therefore, once you have defined your subculture, you must now share all your knowledge in short doses of information that position you as an authority within the platform.

 Go Pro on TikTok

-The main benefit of the pro account on TikTok is that it will give you all the information about your metrics and primetime, which will allow you to evaluate which types of videos are working best for you.
+The main benefit of the pro account on TikTok is that it will give you all the information about your metrics and primetime, allowing you to evaluate which types of videos work best for you.
 To do this:

 Use trend sounds and create yours.

-Similar to what we said with Instagram reels, you should look for trends on TikTok and see how you can mix them into your type of content.
-Search among the most viral sounds and find out how you can associate them with the style of your brand, this will give you a good chance for the algorithm to start showing your videos even to people outside your subculture or public.
+Like what we said with Instagram reels, you should look for trends on TikTok and see how you can mix them into your content.
+Search among the most viral sounds and find out how you can associate them with the style of your brand; this will give you a good chance for the algorithm to start showing your videos even to people outside your subculture or public.
 This can be good for introducing new people to your kind of culture.

 But, if you want to go even further, try creating your viral sounds because according to a TikTok article, 65% of users would prefer to see videos from brands featuring original sounds.

-When you interact with your community the algorithm we'll perceive you as more suitable for its platform, since you generate more conversation for this social media.
+When you interact with your community, the algorithm will perceive you as more suitable for its platform since you generate more conversation for this social media.

-Luckily, TikTok is one of the most variated platforms to interact with users because you have options like:
+Luckily, TikTok is one of the most varied platforms to interact with users because you have options like:

 Source: YouTube.